 - Supervision should be regular, particularly in the first years of a curacy.
 Although weekly is preferred, fortnightly supervision should be a minimum in the first two years of a curacy.
 After that, the pattern may change by consent. - Supervision should have strong boundaries.
-An hour and a half is probably the best length of time for a supervision meeting, but curates and Training Priests/Supervising Ministers will between them work out what is best.
-Do not go over the agreed time without agreeing together to do so. - Supervision should be planned and diarised, preferably well in advance, so that it can be prepared for and regarded as a priority over other matters. - Supervision should not take place at times when either or both parties are tired, hungry, concerned about their next appointment, or worried by family commitments.
+An hour and a half is probably the best length of time for a supervision meeting, but curates and Training Incumbents/Supervising Ministers will, between them, work out what is best.
+Do not go over the agreed time without agreeing together to do so. - Supervision should be planned and diarised, preferably well in advance, so that it can be prepared for and regarded as a priority over other matters. - Supervision should not occur when either party are tired, hungry, concerned about their next appointment, or worried about family commitments.